British Rail Class 90: East Coast Main Line

 In the late 1990s, GNER hired Class 90s to stand in for Class 91s on London Kings Cross and Leeds services.
-90024 was repainted in GNER livery.
+90024 was repainted into GNER livery.
 In 2016, DB Cargo Class 90s were returned to the East Coast Main Line on Virgin Trains East Coast London to Newark North Gate, Leeds and Newcastle services, whilst the Class 91 locomotives were overhauled.
 These continued to be operated by London North Eastern Railway until 9 June 2019.

 Greater Anglia

-As part of the National Express East Anglia franchise bid, National Express provided a fleet plan to replace the ageing Class 86 locomotives on the Great Eastern Main Line with the more powerful and newer Class 90 locomotives, hoping this would improve performance and reduce operating cost.
-The Class 90s were to become available due to Virgin Trains' plan to replace all loco hauled passenger trains with Class 390 Pendolino units, freeing up their 15 class 90 locomotives.
-90001 - 90015 were progressively delivered to Crown Point TMD to replace the Class 86s.
+As part of the National Express East Anglia franchise bid, National Express provided a fleet plan to replace the ageing Class 86 locomotives on the Great Eastern Main Line with the more powerful and newer Class 90 locomotives, hoping this would improve performance and reduce operating costs.
+The Class 90s were to become available due to Virgin Trains' plan to replace all loco hauled passenger trains with Class 390 Pendolino units, freeing up their 15 Class 90 locomotives.
+90001-015 were delivered progressively to Crown Point TMD to replace the Class 86s.
 These locomotives had their original louvered horn covers replaced with a single plate design with V-patterned holes, matching the Mark 3 DVTs.

-The National Express franchise came to an end in February 2012, with the replacement franchisee Greater Anglia taking over and continuing to operate the locomotive.
+The National Express franchise came to an end in February 2012, with the replacement franchise Abellio Greater Anglia taking over and continuing to operate the locomotives.

 In January 2020, the Class 745 FLIRT sets began entering service to replace the Class 90 sets.
-Following the introduction of these units, the loco-hauled sets have all been withdrawn from service, with the last set running its last services on 24 March 2020.
-Thirteen moved to Freightliner to replace the class 86s, while the other two went to Locomotive Services Limited.
+Following the introduction of these units, the locomotive-hauled sets were withdrawn from service, with the last set running its last services on 24 March 2020.
+Thirteen moved to Freightliner to replace the Class 86s, while the other two went to Locomotive Services Limited.